 doubling up on your layers is great for newborns if they aren’t quite filling out the diaper yet.
 Our Charcoal inserts not only offer 5 layers of protection, but are great for doubling up as well.
 The extra layers will provide additional bulk and will help get the perfect fit.

 if you have a heavy wetter, extra cloth diaper inserts can help boost your absorbency on a day-to-day basis.
 The best cloth diaper inserts for heavy wetters are ones that are made of a highly absorbent natural material, but that also dries quickly and helps keep baby comfortable.
-Our Hemp Prefolds offer two layers of absorbent Hemp Material, great for heavy wetters.
+Our Cotton Prefolds offer three layers of absorbency and our Hemp Prefolds offer two layers of absorbent Hemp Material, both great for options for heavy wetters.